New Works is a Vancouver-based non-profit organization dedicated to the promotion, advancement and management of dance and its related art forms.

 - Providing meaningful opportunities to interact, lead, and teach, as well as perform

-- Connecting culturally specific dance communities with new audiences and forms, thereby nurturing a shared sense of ownership and belonging within the Canadian dance world;
+- Connecting culturally specific dance communities with new audiences and forms, thereby nurturing a shared sense of ownership and belonging within the dance world;

 - Making diverse dance events accessible to multiple communities; and